jfrog/jenkins-jfrog-plugin/README.md

 The plugin by default sets the password standard input as false.
 If you wish to change the default value, add the following code to your pipeline script: this adds flag as --password-stdin to the JFrog CLI commands.
+The primary reason for this config is few plugins does not support stdin input, because it is a custom launcher.
+When a custom launcher is being used, the stdin we prepare in the plugin does not get passed to the custom launchers, for example docker launchers. `JFROG_CLI_PASSWORD_STDIN_SUPPORT` environment variable is used to overcome this issue set it to true to use the password as stdin which adds `--password-stdin` flag.

 ```groovy
 environment {